jupierce/oc-update-design-ideas/status.md

 kind: UpdateInsightsRequest
 spec:
   # The clusterID in case a remote insight system needs to be able to identify the
   # cluster asking for insights.
+Security concern if someone can check for Insights
+  # for a cluster they don't own?
   "clusterID": "...",

   controlPlaneVersion: ...